rncm-prism/prism-dataset-toolkit/README.md

 - `Shift`
 - `Reverse`

-Augmentations are specified in JSON format as follows:
+Augmentations are specified as a JSON array, where each element is an array taking the form `[ augmentationName, parameters ]`:

 ```json
 [